FACT-Finder-Web-Components/shopware6-plugin/README.md

 using `sw_extends` which offers a support for a multi inheritance.

 ### Tracking

 Plugin offers a following way of tracking customer actions
- * login - logged automatically via ff-communication element when `user-id` is set
+ * login - logged automatically via basic configuration when `user-id` is set
  * click on product - implemented using ff-record template [directives](https://web-components.fact-finder.de/documentation/4.x/tracking-guide) (see Click Tracking)
  * add to cart - implemented in a js [plugin](src/Resources/app/storefront/src/plugin/tracking.plugin.js)
  * purchase - implemented using [ff-checkout-tracking element](https://web-components.fact-finder.de/documentation/4.x/tracking-guide) (see Checkout Tracking)